CHEWX/admireplate/README.md

 ## JavaScript ##
 * I've included some basic Javascript including the latest jQuery and the document ready function.
 You only need to edit /assets/js/src/global.js for your site styles.
 You would then put any plugins with-in /assets/js/libs.

 While dev'ing locally on MAMP, you will need to add you plugins directly into the footer.
-Once running Grunt this will concat into one main.js file, but this is for go live only.
+Once running Gulp this will concat into one main.js file, but this is for go live only.

-## Fonts ##
-* Included font awesome for icons

 ## Further Documentation ##
 * <a href="http://www.browsersync.io/">BrowserSync</a>
 * <a href="http://gulpjs.com/">Gulp</a>
 * <a href="http://sass-lang.com/">SASS</a>
 * <a href="http://necolas.github.com/normalize.css/">normalize.css</a>
-* <a href="http://fontawesome.io/">Font Awesome</a>

 ## Credit